brokensbone/rumandpopcorn/rnp/content/about/index.md

 Find me on [Instagram](https://instagram.com/edsalkeld).

 ### How?
-This is a static site built using [Jekyll](https://jekyllrb.com/).
+This is a static site built using [Hugo](https://gohugo.io/).
 The source is all on [GitHub](https://github.com/brokensbone/rumandpopcorn/) and the site is hosted on my domain.
-I did a post on the [setup of the web stack here](/2023/08/webstack/).
+I did a (very out of date) post on the [setup of the web stack here](/2023/08/webstack/).

 ### Why?
 Who writes blogs?
 Who reads blogs?
 I don't know.
 But I quite like them still.